yangjiera/HumanAI-Papers/README.md

 Contributed by [Jie Yang](http://yangjiera.github.io).

-This list does not include classical papers on machine intelligence approaches to human computation and
+This list does not include papers before 2016.

 ### Survey papers: